jimasp/behave-vsc/README.md

 - Does restarting vscode solve your issue?

-- Did you set extension settings in your user settings instead of your workspace settings?
+- Did you set extension settings in your vscode user settings instead of your workspace settings?
+Is there something incorrect in your vscode user settings?

 - Have you tried *manually* running the behave command that is logged in the Behave VSC output window?